nec-openstack/quantum-openflow-plugin/docs/manual_install.md

         mysql> GRANT USAGE ON quantum_nec.* to quantum@'%' IDENTIFIED BY 'quantumpass';
         mysql> FLUSH PRIVILEGES;

-Disable default Quantum Extentions not supported by this plugin.
+Disable default Quantum Extentions not supported by the plugin.
 NEC extension "vifinfo" must be enabled.

         $ cd quantum-2011.3/extensions